 In order to evaluate the adequacy of lands available for application in meeting the nation's renewable energy goals, the Solar PEIS developed a projection of the land area and electricity-generating capacity (power) requirements for future solar energy development.
-For the 2023 Solar PEIS (BLM 2024) (Note: this is the 2024 Solar PEIS), the amount of land area and power projected for utility-scale solar energy development in the II-state Solar PEIS planning area through the year 2045 is used as the RFD.
+For the 2024 Solar PEIS (BLM 2024), the amount of land area and power projected for utility-scale solar energy development in the 11-state Solar PEIS planning area through the year 2045 is used as the RFD.
 The year 2045 was used because it allows for approximately 20 years of development, which is the typical time period the BLM uses for programmatic planning.
-The amount of land area and power projected for utility-scale solar energy development in the Solar PEIS II-state planning area is shown in Table 41.
+The amount of land area projected for utility-scale solar energy development in the Solar PEIS 11-state planning area is shown in Table 3-10.